Music-Machine-Learning/IMprovEEsation/Documentation/PROTOCOL.md

 The coupling field is used to make two or more instruments play on the same midi channel (e.g. emulating a piano for wich left hand plays accompainment and right hand plays lead solos)

+Coupling -1 value is reserved for the Midi Player, 0 means there is no coupling, different values will join the instruments that share the same coupling.

 # Director data
 The director has to respond to each subscription with the actual id of the musician:
 ```c